tbodt/alacritty/README.md

 Alacritty is focused on simplicity and performance.
 The performance goal means it should be faster than any other terminal emulator available.
-The simplicity goal means that it doesn't have many features like tabs or scroll back as in other terminals.
-Instead, it is expected that users of Alacritty make use of a terminal multiplexer such as [`tmux`](https://github.com/tmux/tmux).
+The simplicity goal means that it doesn't have many features like tabs or as in other terminals.
+Instead, it is expected that users of Alacritty make use of a terminal multiplexersuch as [`tmux`](https://github.com/tmux/tmux).

 This initial release should be considered to be **pre-alpha** software--it will have issues.
 Once Alacritty reaches an alpha level of readiness, precompiled